Dark store: Growth in popularity

 In November 2012, Zoe Wood of The Guardian reported that a number of dark stores had been opened by major supermarket chains in the UK, including Tesco and Waitrose, with more planned.
-Waitrose opened their first online distribution centre at the site of a former John Lewis warehouse in London in April 2011, and in September 2013 announced plans for a second, purpose-built centre at Coulsdon that would open in 2014.
-The company had previously used the Ocado distribution service to dispatch its goods to customers, but wished to begin rolling out its own delivery service.
+Waitrose opened their first online distribution center at the site of a former John Lewis warehouse in London in April 2011, and in September 2013 announced plans for a second, purpose-built center at Coulsdon that would open in 2014.
+The company had previously used the Ocado distribution service to dispatch its goods to customers, but wished to commence its own delivery service.

 In 2020, Amazon-owned US retailer Whole Foods opened its first purpose-built online only dark store, in Brooklyn.

 In 2021, a report produced by OneStock indicated that more than 67% of consumers across Europe had used the dark store format during the COVID-19 pandemic, either to click and collect goods or through online delivery.
-In the UK, data produced by Local Data Company in 2021 indicated 8,700 High Street stores had closed during the first half of 2021 as a result of the pandemic and an increased demand for online retail, and had prompted many retailers to repurpose their traditional stores to fulfil online orders.
-In September 2021, Internet Retailing magazine reported that 84% of UK consumers had purchased from a dark store post-pandemic, with that figure rising to 91% in the 25–44 age group.
+In the UK, data produced by the Local Data Company in 2021 indicated that 8,700 High Street stores had closed during the first half of 2021 as a result of the pandemic.
+An increased demand for online retail had prompted many retailers to repurpose their traditional stores to fulfil online orders.
+In September 2021, Internet Retailing magazine reported that 84% of UK consumers had purchased from a dark store since the pandemic, with said figure rising to 91% in the 25–44 age group.

-In January 2022 the city of Amsterdam froze the opening of new dark stores because of noise and increased scooter traffic near stores, also the appearance of the stores was considered undesirable.
-In May 2022, New York City began cracking down on dark stores that violated zoning laws by operating as warehouses in retail areas, requiring businesses to allow in-store shopping by customers or to move to other areas of the city zoned for manufacturing.
+In January 2022, the city of Amsterdam froze the opening of new dark stores because of noise and increased scooter traffic near these stores.
+The appearance of the stores was also deemed undesirable.
+In May 2022, New York City began cracking down on dark stores that violated zoning laws by operating as warehouses in retail areas, requiring businesses to allow in-store shopping or relocate to areas of the city zoned for manufacturing.